American Silversmiths

 Events in his life were:

-• He was a partner in 1792 with ?
-Baldwin in Washington CT as CLARK & BALDWIN 3
+• Partnership: ?
+Baldwin, in 1792, in Washington CT.
+As CLARK & BALDWIN 3

 3

-• Flynt & Fales:, .
-3 Recorded in New Milford list of assessments in 1790 as silversmith and tavern keeper.
+• Flynt & Fales.
+Recorded in New Milford list of assessments in 1790 as silversmith and tavern keeper.
 Built his house on village green shortly after settling in New Milford in 1774.
 In Dec.
 1787 subscribed £7 for new school and townhouse "both under same roof."
 One of the original subscribers to the Union Library.
 First proprietors meeting for Library held at his house Feb.
 18, 1796.
 Listed in his inventory at time of his death were numerous tools of the silversmith trade.
+3

 William married Annis Bostwick in Jun 1774 in New Milford CT.
 (Annis Bostwick was born on 15 Apr 1753 in New Milford CT, christened on 15 Apr 1753 in New Milford CT and died on 4 Oct 1836 in New Milford CT.)